 Starting from where we are

 These are some of the factors fuelling dysfunctional overload – you may recognise others.
 It can feel depressing to consider where current trends are taking us.
 Yet an essential first stage in addressing any problem is simply to recognise it.
 When I run courses on resilience, we start by looking for examples of situations that have gloomy beginnings but where people’s responses to these lead to better than expected outcomes.
 The long list of bridge disasters, for example, might seem rather morbid.
 But each tragedy of collapse fuelled the desire to understand how to build safer structures.
 Through a process of ‘post-traumatic growth’, we developed ‘loading literacy’ where we understood more about how to build strong support and keep within the limits of carrying capacity.
-Because workplace counsellors see the harmful consequences of overload in our clients, we are uniquely placed to sound the alarm about this issue.
+Because workplace counsellors and coaches, particularly those of us who work at leadership and executive level, see the harmful consequences of overload in our clients, we are uniquely placed to sound the alarm about this issue.
 But what strategies for recovery can we offer?

 Three letters I often find instructive are ACT, standing for acceptance and commitment therapy.
 Acceptance is about acknowledging the situation we face.
 It becomes our starting point.
 Commitment is what we bring to addressing this.
 We may not have a solution, but we can be interested in looking for constructive pathways of response.
 In this spirit, here are three recovery strategies I find useful.